rationalagents/gemstateio-groups/README.md

 gemstateio-groups is/was used by [gemstate.io](https://gemstate.io) to identify related groups, meetups, events, conferences, and their organizers in Idaho.

+gemstate.io will shut down March 12 2021.
+After that I'm not going to make further updates to gemstateio-groups myself.
+I'll accept PRs.
+If I find it's getting notably stale - e.g. pointing to meetup.com groups that no longer exist, few/no PRs - I'll archive it near end of 2021. *-waded*

 See [groups.json](groups.json) and [its schema](groups.schema.json).

 If you'd like to use this data in your own project, please do!
 It's public domain under [CC0](LICENSE).

-Note: gemstate.io shut down is March 12 2021.
-After that I'm not going to make further updates to gemstateio-groups, although I will accept PRs.
-If I find it's getting notably stale, with no PRs, I'll archive it. -waded

 [![](https://circleci.com/gh/waded/gemstateio-groups.png?style=shield)](https://circleci.com/gh/waded/gemstateio-groups)